 Environmental Due Diligence (EDD) is the assessment and management of environmental liabilities and risks.
-This can take various forms and be accomplished through several methods, but the objective is always the same: to establish that your organisation is compliant with environmental regulation and safeguarded against environmental accidents such as soil and/or groundwater contamination.
+This can take various forms and be accomplished through several methods, but the objective is always the same: to establish that your organisation is compliant with environmental regulations and safeguarded against environmental accidents, such as soil and/or groundwater contamination.

-Environmental Due Diligence is both a legal and technical exercise – an action of analysing your organisation’s site or a site your organisation is looking to acquire.
-It is often demonstrated by a formal assessment of the organisation and land to identify any existing or previous environmental conditions and/or contaminations and quantify financial and legal risks.
+Environmental Due Diligence is both a legal and technical exercise – the action of analysing your organisation’s site or a site your organisation is looking to acquire.
+It is often demonstrated by a formal assessment of the organisation and its land to identify any existing or previous environmental conditions and/or contaminations, and the measurement of any financial and legal risks.

 Environmental Due Diligence is a form of proactive environmental management.
-As mentioned in our blog from last week, ‘Proactive Environmental Management and Why it Matters’, there are a number of reasons why a proactive approach to environmental management is important.
+As mentioned in our blog from last week, ‘Proactive environmental management and why it matters’, there are several reasons why a proactive approach to environmental management is important.
 These include (but are not limited to):

 - Avoidance of legal prosecution;

 - Top management support and involvement in environmental attitude and performance;